Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Introduction

 These results extend the single-obstacle analysis of \cite{PWW:24} to the double-barrier setting.
 In contrast to \cite{PWW:24}, which treats drivers linear in \(Y\) and independent of \(Z\), our framework allows drivers that are Lipschitz in both \(Y\) and \(Z\).

-\item \textbf{Nonsmooth payoffs and barriers via multivariate It\^o--Tanaka.} Financial barriers such as basket calls and puts are typically not globally \(C^{1,2}\).
+\item \textbf{Nonsmooth payoffs and barriers via multivariate It\^o--Tanaka.} Financial barriers such as basket calls and puts are typically not globally \(C^{1,2}\), as assumed in \cite{PWW:24}.
 We allow barrier functions that are \(C^{1,2}\) away from a finite union of \(C^2\) hypersurfaces.
 The analysis uses Tanaka-type arguments together with the change-of-variable formula with local time on surfaces (Peskir, 2007), which allows us to handle kink-type singularities while still deriving quantitative bounds compatible with penalization and discretization.

 \item \textbf{Numerical validation and finite-sample behavior.} We complement the theoretical analysis with numerical experiments for a one-dimensional game put under the Black--Scholes model.
 The grid-refinement experiment, performed under the theoretically motivated coupling \(\lambda\asymp n^{1/2}\), exhibits relative errors consistent with an \(n^{-1/2}\) decay.
-A second penalty sweep at fixed \(n\) shows that, over the tested range, the error continues to decrease as \(\lambda\) increases, indicating that the computations remain in a pre-asymptotic regime in which the asymptotic balancing effect is not yet sharply resolved. \end{enumerate}
+A second penalty sweep at fixed \(n\) indicates that over the tested range, the error continues to decrease as \(\lambda\) increases, indicating that the asymptotic balancing effect is not present in our example. \end{enumerate}

-\textbf{Organization.} Section~2 introduces the DRBSDE framework and basic assumptions, together with existence and uniqueness results.
+\textbf{Organization.} The remainder of the paper is structured as follows.
+Section~2 introduces the DRBSDE framework and basic assumptions, together with existence and uniqueness results.
 Section~3 establishes the penalization error and the improved \(O(\lambda^{-1})\) bound.
-Section~4 presents the two-grid numerical scheme and derives explicit discretization error bounds, together with parameter couplings that yield the \(O(\Delta t^{1/2})\) rate.
-Section~5 reports numerical experiments for a game put example under the Black--Scholes model.
-Section~6 concludes.
+Section~4 presents the two-grid numerical scheme and derives the explicit discretization error bounds, along with parameter couplings that yield the \(O(\Delta t^{1/2})\) rate.
+Section~5 reports the numerical experiments for a game put example under the Black--Scholes model.
+Section~6 presents the conclusion.